mathcoutant/classification-quickdraw-dataset/README.md

 The project is about creating a model that can classify the drawings of the [Quick, Draw!
 Dataset](https://quickdraw.withgoogle.com/data).
 The Quick, Draw!
 Dataset is a collection of 50 million drawings across 345 categories, contributed by players of the game [Quick, Draw!](https://quickdraw.withgoogle.com/) by Google.
 The task is to build a classifier that can recognize the category of the drawing.

 ## Data
-The data used in the projectis the .ndjson files from the Quick, Draw!
+The data used in the project is .ndjson files from the Quick, Draw!
 Dataset.
-It can be downloaded [here](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/simplified;tab=objects?prefix=&forceOnObjectsSortingFiltering=false).
+They can be downloaded [here](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/simplified;tab=objects?prefix=&forceOnObjectsSortingFiltering=false).
 These files must be placed in a "data" folder in the root directory of the project.
 Specify in "class_names.txt" the classes you want to use.
 Then when calling the preprocessing function, the data will be converted to images and split into training and test datasets.

 ## Model
 The model is a simple CNN model with 3 convolutional layers and 2 fully connected layers.